Reprisals against commentators on the Charlie Kirk assassination: Brazil

 Vogue Brasil stylist Zazá Pecego was fired on September 13 after sharing the phrase "I love when fascists die in agony" on her social media.
 She later said the phrase was meant to refer to former Brazilian president Jair Bolsonaro being convicted in the criminal case AP 2668 for the 2022 Brazilian coup plot, rather than refer to Kirk.
 On the same day, physician Ricardo Barbosa was fired from a clinic in Recife after praising Kirk's shooter's "impeccable aim".
 Journalist Eduardo Bueno had speeches, participation in events, and a podcast cancelled after praising that Kirk's children would "grow up without the presence of a disgusting, scoundrel, racist, homophobic person, linked to pedophile Donald Trump".
 Bueno later apologized for the statement, claiming to be the target of an "orchestrated movement by far-right lawmakers"; he nevertheless once again reinforced his disdain for conservative leaders such as Trump, Marco Rubio, and Kirk himself, arguing the world without Kirk's presence "is a place that becomes better".
 On September 20, São Paulo mayor Ricardo Nunes of the Brazilian Democratic Movement announced that he had initiated the termination process for Sustenidos, the social organization responsible for managing the Municipal Theater Complex since 2021.
 The termination of the contract came after an employee made a social media post criticizing Kirk.

 Canada

 A religious studies and political science professor from the University of Toronto was placed on leave after she made a comment on Twitter: "shooting is honestly too good for so many of you fascist cunts".
 The university sent an email stating: "The faculty member is now on leave and not on campus.
 The matter is being looked into and the university will not be commenting further."
 A Toronto District School Board teacher was also temporarily suspended after showing a video of Kirk's assassination to grade 5 and 6 students.

+University of Alberta professor Florence Ashley was put on a week-long, non-disciplinary administrative suspension – without their prior knowledge or consent – for commenting on Bluesky, in reaction to an Ezra Klein headline in The New York Times: "You do not, in fact, ever have to hand it to the Nazis.
+I utterly do not care for any 'virtues' that someone may perceive in them."